jalal246/js-interview/basic-part-1.md

 console.log(bar + "Foo"); // trueFoo
 ```

-## 3) What is the drawback of declaring methods directly in JavaScript objects
+## 3) What is the drawback of declaring methods directly in objects?

 > Performance.